extollers/extol/README.md

-# Extol
+# The Extol Programming Language

-Extol is a programming language being bootstrapped on top of Prolog.

-The language is incomplete and the syntax and semantics are still closely tied to Prolog.
+We are building a programming that will have:

+- A uniform language for values, expressions, types, kinds, macros, patterns and tactics
+- Unrestricted predicates, constraint-solving, proofs and first-class patterns as core building blocks
+- A composable effects system that allows chosing abstraction levels and hides all lower abstractions
+- An extensible grammar that allows heavily bikeshedded coding styles
+- A compiler and a parser which are entirely generated from the interpreter and the AST data type
+- An FFI that can import and export to and from C, C++, Python, JavaScript, Ruby, Perl, sh, Java, .NET, Go, Rust and R

 ## Documentation

 <details><summary><b>Examples</b></summary><figure>

-Extol will eventually check types at compile time with declarations that may look like this:
+Some day Extol code might look like this, with inferred types checked at compile-time:

 ```
-define fib :: number -> number
+define fib
   0: 1
   1: 1
   n: fib (n - 1) + fib(n - 2)
 ```

-However, the types are currently only checked at runtime and declarations look like this:
+But today look like this, and the types are checked at runtime:

 ```
 define fib: